scmschmidt/trento_checks_for_supportconfig/README.md

 - Enable existing checks which currently can not be used, because they run commands on active clusters.
 - Make the project more user-friendly.
 - ...

+## Labeling an Naming Concept

+`tcsc` does not track started, stopped or removed containers, but relies on the correct labeling of docker objects, like container.
+The following labels are used:

+- `com.suse.tcsc.stack`\
+  Each image, container, volume and network handled by this project has this label.
+  Wanda objects have the value `wanda` and host objects the value `hosts`

+- `com.suse.tcsc.hostgroup`\
+  This label exists only for host objects and has the hostgroup name given by the user as value.

+- `com.suse.tcsc.uuid`\
+  This label exists only for host objects and contains the UUID of the `tcsc` installation.

+- `com.suse.tcsc.supportfiles`\
+  This label exists only for host objects and contains a list of the associated support files.

+All container names start with the prefix `tcsc-`.
+For the three Wanda containers the names are:

+  - `tcsc-rabbitmq`
+  - `tcsc-postgres`
+  - `tcsc-wanda`

+For host container names the prefix is followed by the string `host`, the hostgroup name and a random string of 8 characters separated by a dash:
+`tcsc-host-<HOSTGROUP>-<UUID>`

+For Wanda, the `docker-compose-wanda.yaml` sets the correct labels and names.

+> Example:
+>
+> Assumed the `tcsc` UUID is *691f589c-da35-11ee-994d-2df1b03e5ad0* and the user has two host groups *ACMEprod_1* and *ACMEprod_2* which two hosts each, the naming and labeling would be:
+>
+> Wanda:
+>
+>  - tcsc-rabbitmq
+>     - com.suse.tcsc.stack=wanda
+>  - tcsc-postgres
+>     - com.suse.tcsc.stack=wanda
+>  - tcsc-wanda
+>     - com.suse.tcsc.stack=wanda
+>
+> Hosts:
+>
+>  - tcsc-host-ACMEprod_1-eo3fbp4w
+>     - com.suse.tcsc.stack=hosts
+>     - com.suse.tcsc.hostgroup=ACMEprod_1
+>     - com.suse.tcsc.supportfiles=[scc_hdbprda1_231011_1528.txz]
+>     - com.suse.tcsc.uuid=691f589c-da35-11ee-994d-2df1b03e5ad0
+>
+>  - tcsc-host-ACMEprod_1-qvmscofr
+>     - com.suse.tcsc.stack=hosts
+>     - com.suse.tcsc.hostgroup=ACMEprod_1
+>     - com.suse.tcsc.supportfiles=[scc_hdbprda2_231011_1533.txz]
+>     - com.suse.tcsc.uuid=691f589c-da35-11ee-994d-2df1b03e5ad0
+>
+>  - tcsc-host-ACMEprod_2-bcakg5vz
+>     - com.suse.tcsc.stack=hosts
+>     - com.suse.tcsc.hostgroup=ACMEprod_2
+>     - com.suse.tcsc.supportfiles=[scc_hdbprdb1_231011_1643.txz]
+>     - com.suse.tcsc.uuid=691f589c-da35-11ee-994d-2df1b03e5ad0
+>
+>  - tcsc-host-ACMEprod_2-eaf7dyjt
+>     - com.suse.tcsc.supportfiles=[scc_hdbprdb2_231011_1658.txz]
+>     - com.suse.tcsc.stack=hosts
+>     - com.suse.tcsc.hostgroup=ACMEprod_2
+>     - com.suse.tcsc.uuid=691f589c-da35-11ee-994d-2df1b03e5ad0